 - Immediate Relatives of a US Citizen.
-This includes Spouses, widower and unmarried children (under 21 years of age) of a US citizen and parent of a US Citizen who is 21 or older.
+This includes Spouses, widowers, and unmarried children (under 21 years of age) of a US citizen and parents of a US Citizen who is 21 or older.

 - Returning Residents.
 Immigrants who had previously lived in the United States as lawful permanent residents and are returning to live in the United States after living abroad for more than one year.

-The above mentioned types of family based immigration visas do not have yearly quota.
+The above-mentioned types of family-based immigration visas do not have a yearly quota.

 - First Preference.
 Unmarried children (and their children) of a US citizen.
 There is a yearly limit of 23, 400 visas for this category.

 - Second Preference.
 Spouses, minor children, and unmarried sons and daughters (over age 20) of lawful permanent residents.
 There is a yearly quota of 114, 200 for this category.

 - Third Preference.
 Married sons and daughters of U.S. citizens, and their spouses and children.
 There is a yearly limit of 23,400 visas for this category.